Jarred Kelenic: Seattle Mariners

-2018 to 2020
+2018–2020

 On December 3, 2018, the Mets traded Kelenic, Jay Bruce, Gerson Bautista, Justin Dunn and Anthony Swarzak to the Seattle Mariners in exchange for Robinson Canó, Edwin Díaz, and $20 million.
-He began 2019 with the West Virginia Power of the Class A South Atlantic League.
-Kelenic was promoted to the Modesto Nuts of the Class A-Advanced California League in May.
+Kelenic began 2019 with the West Virginia Power of the Single-A South Atlantic League.
+Kelenic was promoted to the Modesto Nuts of the High-A California League in May.
 Kelenic was named to the 2019 All-Star Futures Game.
-In August, he was promoted to the Arkansas Travelers of the Class AA Texas League.
+In August, he was promoted to the Arkansas Travelers of the Double-A Texas League.
 Over 117 games between the three clubs, he slashed .291/.364/.540 with 23 home runs, 68 RBIs, and twenty stolen bases.
 He was selected to play in the Arizona Fall League for the Peoria Javelinas following the season.
-Kelenic did not appear in a minor league game in 2020 due to the cancellation of the minor league season due to the COVID-19 pandemic, and spent the summer at Seattle's training camp.
+Kelenic did not appear in a minor league game in 2020 due to the cancellation of the minor league season due to the COVID-19 pandemic and spent the summer at Seattle's alternate site in Tacoma.
+Throughout his minor league career, Kelenic was ranked highly by prospect evaluators, with both MLB.com and Baseball America ranking him as the 11th-best prospect in baseball in 2020 and the fourth-best in 2021.